-Dr Stavros Natsis admits that patients coming for consultation often wonder if egg donation is a right decision for them.
-Probably it is the toughest decision one has to make throughout their life.
-It is generally difficult to convince a woman that the quality of her eggs is not good and the egg donation is the only suitable solution for her.
-In this case it’s highly important to find a professional IVF clinic that has a lot of experience with egg donation procedure and high success rates.
+Dr Natsis states that patients coming for consultation often wonder if egg donation is a right decision for them.
+It is probably one of the toughest decision they have to make in their life.
+It is generally difficult to convince a woman that the quality of her eggs are not good and that egg donation is the only suitable solution.
+In this case it’s highly important to find a professional IVF clinic that has a lot of experience with the egg donation procedure and has high success rates.
 Then, there is the choice of an ideal egg donor

-Dr Natsis explains how donors are chosen on the example of Greece.
+Dr Natsis explains how donors are chosen.
 In Greece, egg donation is completely anonymous and a couple cannot find out the identity of the donor or see her present picture.
 In the same way, the donor has no idea where her eggs have gone.
 The procedure of choosing a donor starts with phenotype matching during which doctors have to make sure that the donor looks similar to the female patient.
 They choose donors out of a large database, focusing on those who have matching body type, hair and eyes colour as well as the smile.
 The clinic also conducts a thorough medical history including donor’s personal and family history.
 According to Dr Natsis, the donors usually are honest when they answer the questionnaire.
 However, if they tried to hide things, the questionnaire is made in a certain way that allows to pick up answers that are not true.
 Additionally, there are all the necessary blood tests for genetic conditions performed, like cystic fibrosis or muscular dystrophy, as well as for transmitted diseases like hepatitis, syphilis or HIV.
 Prenatal testing is also obligatory.
 If the couple is afraid of a certain genetic disorder, an additional genetic test can also be performed to the donor.
 Similarly, a donor can undergo a proper psychiatric evaluation conducted by psychiatrists.
 Of course, every donor needs to be screened for their fertility.
 The medical team will do all the necessary hormonological tests and the ultrasound scans.
 It would be good if a donor had already one child of her own as well.

 When the clinic finds the ideal donor, they inform the couple immediately.
 There are two ways of embryo donation: the first is a fresh cycle and the second is to a thawed embryos transfer.
 If doctors go ahead with the fresh cycle, they try to synchronize the cycle between the donor and the recipient.
 The donor receives injections of GnRH analogues in order to start the hormonal stimulation.
 At the same time, the recipient starts a substituted cycle where she is given mild hormone replacement treatment (oestrogen) that helps to build up the lining of the womb.
 The donor always undergoes a tailor-made stimulation according to their fertility assessment in order to take the maximum amount of mature eggs.
 Dr Natsis says it would be ideally to take more than 10-12 eggs.
 Then the eggs get fertilised with IVF or ICSI, depending on sperm characteristics.